 2.)
 Considerate: The candidate conversation partner must be able to slowly mull something over in order to come to a more considered view of it.
 This may take some time since a view may be unclear, inconsistent, convoluted, longwinded, or it may simply not fit all the facts.
 A considered view, taking patience and good fitness, is clear, simple, and accurate.

 3.)
-Lighthearted: Even though philosophical thinking is hard, the conclusions we reach are illuminating.
+Lighthearted: Even though philosophical thinking is hard, the conclusions we reach are illuminating and light.
 Thus, it is not a coincidence that we like to smile, laugh, and exchange kind words throughout and at the end.
 We may joke.
 Hence, the seriousness of the subject shouldn’t be conflated with the lightheartedness of our demeanors.
-The sullen person or the person prone to complaining has no business entering in.
+The sullen, sulky person or the person prone to complaining has no business entering in.
 Only the one who uplifts and is uplifting.